eegg/school-policies-and-procedures/src/safeguarding.rst

 If the child was the subject of a child protection issue, information would only be shared with Social Services or other agencies involved in a strictly confidential manner.
 Parents have a responsibility to inform staff if anyone other than themselves is collecting their child for whatever reason.
 Staff will check the named collectors sheet and if the person nominated to collect the child is not listed with a photograph then the child will not be released from our care.
-If we are unsure at any time, parents will be contacted to confirm the identity of any person.
+If we are unsure at any time, parents will be contacted to confirm the identity of any person and be required to provide us with a password that the person will also state.

 Safety of children